Upper Pareora Water Supply

 Water allocations

 Upper Pareora is a trickle-feed water supply.
-Water is sold by the unit and there is a limit of 33 units for the entire scheme.
+Water is allocated by the unit.
 Each unit allows for a supply of 1,000 litres per day, provided there is storage capacity available.
+This is closed scheme, which means there are no more units available to be allocated.

 The allocation is based on a supply of 65 litres per hectare per day, plus 1,000 litres per dwelling per day where this allocation has been approved.
 The volume is rounded to the appropriate unit.